noom/django-google-adwords/README.rst

 	account = Account.objects.create(account_id=account_id)
 	result = account.sync() # returns a celery AsyncResult

-Depending on the amount of data contained with your Adwords account the above could take quite some time to populate!
+Depending on the amount of data contained with your AdWords account the above could take quite some time to populate!
 Advice is to monitor the celery task.

 You can control what data is sync'd with the following settings: